homer-yttc/gatsby-baseline/README.md

 *Security*
 - [gatsby-plugin-recaptcha](https://github.com/escaladesports/gatsby-plugin-recaptcha) & [react-recaptcha](https://github.com/appleboy/react-recaptcha) for easy use of reCaptcha on site
 - [gatsby-plugin-csp](https://github.com/bejamas/gatsby-plugin-csp) easy Content Security Policy control to aid in preventing XSS or injection attacks

+## Failures
+⚰️ [gatsby-plugin-root-import](https://github.com/mongkuen/gatsby-plugin-root-import), because `import x from '../../../y` paths are a bulls8it standard to live by :P
+> The concept of moving away from awkwardly linked files is desirable, as it can be hard to move files around later in refactors.
+However, IDE support has no concepts of where you're referencing these methods and components from sadly, and as such breaks the ability to jump to definition.
+As such, as practical as it is to want a clean manageable way to associate files, it didn't pan out in actual use.

 ### Inspiration taken from:
 [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default)<br/>